openstack-archive/senlin/doc/source/developer/testing.rst

 Running Functional Tests
 ------------------------

-Similar to API tests, you will need to export your OpenStack crendentials before running any functional tests.
+Similar to API tests, you will need to export your OpenStack credentials before running any functional tests.

 The most straight forward way to run functional tests is to use the virtual